How can standing desks help you at work?

-Have you wondered what the benefit of having a standing desk really is?
+Have you wondered what the benefit of having a standing desk is?
 Different countries and work environments have adopted different techniques to optimize work performance.
-For example, the majority of employees in Scandinavia working from a computer workstation have a sit-stand desk.
+For example, most employees in Scandinavia working from a computer workstation have standing desks.
 A 2019 study found that work engagement and subjective performance improved when using a sit-stand desk compared to sitting only.
 Further, reducing the time sitting at work by one hour/day resulted in less neck and shoulder pain.

 Why is posture important at work?